Stability of projectively coresolved Gorenstein flat modules: Introduction

-In the first part of this paper, inspired by \cite{MT}, we introduce the notion of strongly $n$-projectively coresolved Gorenstein flat modules (or strongly $n$-PGF modules, for short).
-This class of modules yields a new characterization of modules with finite PGF-dimension.
-More precisely, in Theorem \ref{theo1}, we prove that a module $M$ has $\textrm{PGF-dim}_R(M)\leq n$ if and only if it is a direct summand of a strongly $n$-PGF module, which is the main result of Section 3.
+In the study of Gorenstein homological algebra, projective, injective and flat modules, on which classical homological algebra is based, are replaced with Gorenstein projective, Gorenstein injective and Gorenstein flat modules, respectively.
+Holm's metatheorem \cite{Hoo} states that every result in classical homological algebra has a counterpart in Gorenstein homological algebra.
+An open problem of the area is whether every Gorenstein projective module is Gorenstein flat.
+Saroch and Stovicek \cite{SS} introduced the class of projectively coresolved Gorenstein flat modules.
+These modules have nice properties; for instance they are simultaneously Gorenstein projective and Gorenstein flat \cite[Theorem 4.4]{SS}.
+Thus, projectively coresolved Gorenstein flat modules could probably play the role of projective modules in Gorenstein homological algebra.

+Sather-Wagstaff, Sharif and White \cite{SSW} investigated the modules that arise from the iteration of the very procedure that leads to the Gorenstein projective modules and proved the stability of the classes of Gorenstein projective and Gorenstein injective modules.
+Using a special class of modules related to strongly Gorenstein flat modules, Bouchiba and Khaloui \cite{BK} proved the analogous stability of the class of Gorenstein flat modules.
+A natural question is whether the class of projectively coresolved Gorenstein flat modules is stable under this very Gorenstein process.

-In the second part of this paper, inspired by \cite{BK}, we prove the stability of the class of PGF modules, which is the main result of Section 4.
-In particular, for every exact sequence of PGF modules such that $M\cong \textrm{Im}(G_0 \rightarrow G^0)$ and $H \otimes -$ preserves exactness of $\textbf{G}$ for every Gorenstein injective module $H$, the module $M$ is PGF (see Theorem \ref{finale}).
-A central role in the proof is played by the subcategory consisting of the $R$-modules $M$ for which there exists a short exact sequence of the form $0\rightarrow M \rightarrow G \rightarrow M \rightarrow 0$, where $G$ is a PGF module, such that $I \otimes -$ preserves exactness of this sequence for every injective module $I$ (see Theorem 4.7).
+In the first part of this paper, we prove the stability of the class of projectively coresolved Gorenstein flat modules (PGF modules, for short), which is the main result of Section 3.
+In particular, for every exact sequence of PGF modules $\textbf{G}= \cdots \rightarrow G_1 \rightarrow G_0 \rightarrow G^0 \rightarrow G^1 \rightarrow \cdots$, such that $M\cong \textrm{Im}(G_0 \rightarrow G^0)$ and $H \otimes -$ preserves exactness of $\textbf{G}$ for every Gorenstein injective module $H$, the module $M$ is PGF (see Theorem \ref{finale}).
+A central role in the proof is played by the subcategory consisting of the $R$-modules $M$ for which there exists a short exact sequence of the form $0\rightarrow M \rightarrow G \rightarrow M \rightarrow 0$, where $G$ is a PGF module such that $I \otimes -$ preserves exactness of this sequence for every injective module $I$.
+A related class, which we call the class of strongly $n$-projectively coresolved Gorenstein flat modules (strongly $n$-PGF modules, for short), where $n$ is a nonnegative integer, is studied in the second part of the paper.
+Using this class we give a new characterization of the projectively coresolved Gorenstein flat dimension, defined by Dalezios and Emmanouil \cite{DE}.
+Strongly $0$-PGF modules are used in \cite{SS} to prove that every PGF module is Gorenstein projective.
+Strongly $n$-Gorenstein projective, injective and flat modules have been studied in \cite{BM} for $n=0$ and in \cite{MT} for general $n$.